 Unpacking Your Shipment

 It is urgent that you unpack your fish as soon as possible.
-Float the bag in the isolation aquarium where they are going to stay.
-DO NOT open the bag at this time!
-You may find that you need to remove some of the aquarium water to prevent it from overflowing when the bags are placed in the aquarium.
+Float the container in the isolation aquarium where they are going to stay.
+DO NOT open the container at this time!
+You may find that you need to remove some of the aquarium water to prevent it from overflowing when the containers are placed in the aquarium.
 If necessary, remove some aquarium water into a clean plastic bucket or other food safe receptacle.
 Be sure the container for excess water does not have any reside from household cleaners or other potentially toxic chemicals, as you will use this water to refill the aquarium later.

 Like other animals, fish produce carbon dioxide as they breathe.
 When carbon dioxide is dissolved in water, an acid is formed, lowering the pH of the water just like in a carbonated beverage.
 Fish also produce ammonia, which can be very damaging.
 Ammonia is present in water as NH3 or as NH4+, or as a combination of these forms.
 The toxic form of ammonia is NH3.
 The proportion of NH3 versus NH4+ is dependent on pH.
 The lower the pH, the lower the amount of NH3, and the greater the proportion of the less damaging NH4+.
 In the wild, freshwater fish naturally experience wide changes in pH.

-DISCUS****VERY IMPORTANT*** ***PLEASE BE PATIENT**** YOUR DISCUS WILL NOT SHOW THEIR FULL COLORATION FOR SEVERAL DAYS !!
+****VERY IMPORTANT*** ***PLEASE BE PATIENT**** YOUR DISCUS WILL NOT SHOW THEIR FULL COLORATION FOR SEVERAL DAYS !!
 THEY WILL START TO GET THEIR COLORATION IN A FEW DAYS AND SHOULD HAVE THE FULL COLORATION FOR THEIR AGE WITHIN ONE MONTH.
-MOST DISCUS DO NOT SHOW THEIR FULL AND FINAL COLORATION OR PATTERN AS JUVENILES AND WILL NOT UNTIL THEY ARE MATURE ADULTS (AROUND 5″).
+MOST DISCUS DO NOT SHOW THEIR FULL AND FINAL COLORATION AS JUVENILES AND WILL NOT UNTIL THEY ARE MATURE ADULTS (AROUND 5").
 DISCUS WILL OFTEN LAY ON THEIR SIDES FOR A FEW HOURS, OR EVEN SOMETIMES A COUPLE OF DAYS, AFTER THE STRESS OF SHIPPING.
 CHECK THEIR GILLS FOR AT LEAST 5 MINUTES TO MAKE SURE THEY ARE NOT BREATHING BEFORE GIVING UP ON THEM!
 DO NOT FEED YOUR DISCUS FOR 24 HOURS AFTER YOU RECEIVE THEM.
 DO NOT PUT ANY BRIGHT LIGHTS ON THEM FOR THE FIRST DAY.